Dumebii/Articles/clixg9f05000109l2gso5b2sg.md

 ### Conditional statements

 **If/Else statements**: Very often when you write code, you want to perform different actions for different decisions.
 You can use conditional statements in your code to do this.
-In JavaScript we have the following conditional statements:
+In Javascript, we have the following conditional statements:

 * Use `if` to specify a block of code to be executed, if a specified condition is true